neuenet/handshake-regex/README.md

 ## Notes

 - Version 31 Handshake addresses are _technically_ valid but they are also unspendable.
 For the sake of this module, those addresses are deemed invalid.
+- This module does not fully validate a Handshake address (that involves hashing and more).
+It is intended to show fairly quickly if an obviously incorrect address is indeed incorrect.
+For validation, you will want to use something like [hsd](https://github.com/handshake-org/hsd/blob/master/lib/primitives/address.js).